Yttehs-HDX/Action-KernelSU-Next/README.md

 - **AnyKernel3** is flashable in TWRP recovery or Kernel Flasher app.

-- **Image** is the raw kernel file, which can be flashed in Kernel Flasher app.
+- **Image** is the raw kernel file, which cannot be directly flashed.

 ## License